 “Content marketing” wasn’t yet a buzzword when Derks started in marketing at C.H.
 Robinson, but he’d already started polishing his experience in brand publishing.
 Twenty-one years later, his team’s challenge is producing content that answers customers’ questions and moves the sales process forward.

-We asked Mark what he’s learned about B2B content marketing, measuring results, and building a modern marketing team.
+We asked Mark what he’s learned about B2B content marketing, measuring results, and what he learned about building a modern marketing team during his tenure at C.H.
+Robinson.

 Talk Like Your Customer Talks